Disclaimer: I do not own any of the Sonic characters mentioned

 Just as Amy sniffled and was about to speak again, she heard a faint sound of applause.
 Soon enough, it turned thunderous.
 She smiled through her tears and met the eyes of her family.

-"I feel great to know that I can speak on behalf of my graduating class.
-I only have one last thing to say to you all.
-Definitely enjoy life but know that college is going to take hard work but as long as you know your own efforts and apply yourself, then life will take care of the rest.
+"I only have one last thing to say to you all.
+Definitely enjoy life but know that college is going to take harder work.
+We all made it here and we can all make it there as long as we know our efforts.
+Life will take care of the rest.
 CONGRATULATIONS CLASS OF 2011!"

 Surprisingly enough the whole graduating section stood up for Amy and cheered.
 Claps, whistles, and shouting erupted in the room.

-The school's principal handed Amy a beautiful glass plaque with her name engraved in it below the word "Valedictorian" with the school's name and the date.
+The school's principal handed Amy a beautiful glass plaque with her name engraved in it.

 I did the right thing...It just feels right.